akurapati1/CSCI5300_Project_EasyBudget/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or feedback, please contact [yourname@example.com].
+For any questions or feedback, please contact [abhilash.kurapati@slu.edu].

-javascript

-Replace placeholders like `yourusername`, `your_mongodb_connection_string`, `your_jwt_secret`, and `yourname@example.com` with your actual values.
-This `README.md` file provides a comprehensive guide for setting up and using your application.